MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

 ### Proposed architecture

-- The front-end of the app is deployed as an Azure App Services Web app, in the primary Azure region.
+- The front-end of the app is deployed as an Azure App Service web app in the primary Azure region.
 - An Azure function provides uploads of pet photos, and the site interacts with this functionality.
-- The pet photo function uses Cognitive Services Vision API and CosmosDB.
+- The pet photo function uses Cognitive Services Vision API and Cosmos DB.
 - The back end of the site is built using microservices.
 These will be deployed to containers managed on the Azure Kubernetes service (AKS).
 - Containers will be built using Azure DevOps, and pushed to the Azure Container Registry (ACR).
-- For now, Contoso will manually deploy the Web app and function code using Visual Studio
+- For now, Contoso will manually deploy the web app and function code using Visual Studio.
 - Microservices will be deployed using a PowerShell script that calls Kubernetes command-line tools.

     ![Scenario architecture](./media/contoso-migration-rebuild/architecture.png)